ChrisCarleton/BottomTime-Core/docs/Sites.md

 #### Message Body
 The request body must contain an array of dive site IDs indicating which sites should be deleted.

-### DELETE /diveSites/:siteId
-Deletes an existing dive site record.
-Only admins and the user who owns the record are allowed to to do this.

 #### Responses
 HTTP Status Code | Details
 ----- | -----